kevinctofel/SecondBrain/index.md

 # 🧠 My second brain

+> [!info]- Tip
+> My second brain data is organized by folder categories in the sidebar.
+My daily writings are found in the Journal folder there too.

 ## Who am I?

 I'm Kevin C. Tofel, a 55 year old student of life and technology.
 I've previously worked at Gigaom, ZDNet, and Google.
 I've also sold two startup technology blogs.